Al-Hayat Media Center: History

+2014-2015

 In July 2014, al-Hayat began publishing a digital magazine called Dabiq, in a number of different languages including English.
 According to the magazine, its name is taken from the town of Dabiq in northern Syria, which is mentioned in a hadith about Armageddon.
 Al-Hayat also began publishing other digital magazines, including the Turkish language Konstantiniyye, the Ottoman word for Istanbul, and the French language Dar al-Islam.
 By late 2016, these magazines had apparently all been discontinued, with Al-Hayat's material being consolidated into a new magazine called Rumiyah (Arabic for Rome).

 In 2014, al-Hayat published a 24-minute propaganda video in Kurdish, as well as a Kurdish Nasheed called "Descendants of the Caliphate".
 The video featured Abu Khattab al-Kurdi promising to "bring the Caliphate to Kurdistan and to end the PUK and KDP's atheism".

 On 29 June 2014 it released The End of Sykes-Picot, a reference to the 1916 accord that European states used to divide up the region after World War I and in which it calls for destruction of the border between Iraq and Syria.
 The subject of the video is the ISIL fighter Abu Safiyya.

+19 September 2014 al-Hayat Media Center presents a new video message from the Islamic State: “Flames of War: The Fighting Has Just Begun”.

+al-Hayat released a series of videos called Lend Me Your Ears, in which the hostage man who appeared in is British journalist John Cantlie.
+The Introduction was released on 18 September 2014, the first episode on 18 September 2014, the second episode on 30 September 2014, the third episode on 12 October 2014, the fourth episode on 16 October 2014, the fifth episode on 12 November 2014, and the last episode on 24 November 2014.